 About the Emory Women’s Heart Center

-Emory Women’s Heart Center is a unique program dedicated to screening, preventing and treating heart disease in women.
-The Center, led by nationally renowned cardiologist Gina Lundberg, MD provides comprehensive cardiac risk assessment and screenings for patients at risk for heart disease as well as full range of treatment options for women already diagnosed with heart disease.
+Emory Women’s Heart Center is a unique program dedicated to screening for, preventing and treating heart disease in women.
+The Center, led by nationally renowned cardiologist Gina Lundberg, MD, provides comprehensive cardiac risk assessments and screenings for patients at risk for heart disease, as well as a full range of treatment options for women already diagnosed with heart disease.
 Call 404-778-7777 to schedule a comprehensive cardiac screening and find out if you are at risk for heart disease.